 Thousands have learned and used the CERC principles in various emergency and preparedness roles.
 We can learn from the experiences of others by sharing case studies, learning from webinar presentations, and through other resources.

-These case studies are from trainers and others who used CERC principles during an actual public health event.
-If you have a case study scenario that you would like to share through this forum, please email CERCrequest@cdc.gov.
+These stories depict how public health professionals or others have applied the CERC principles during an actual public health event.
+If you have a story that you would like to share through this forum, please email CERCrequest@cdc.gov.

 The following webinars were recorded in 2011 as part of a month-long webinar series.
 They are provided for the purpose of shared learning as additional resources only.
 You will have access to audio, webcast, and transcript files, or webcast and transcript files